mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 1/17 Murmur - R.E.M
 * 1st Listen: Pretty good
 * 2nd Listen: Pretty good
+* 3rd Listen: Very good

+There is no doubt that this is a great album with excellent song writing.. but god damn does the production feel dated, as though firmly stuck in the era of 80's dad-rock.

 ## 1/16 Purple Rain - Prince
 1st Listen: Pretty good